confluentinc/ksql/docs/concepts/ksql-architecture.rst

 they have different functions on a KSQL server.

 Data Definition Language (DDL) Statements
-    Imperative verbs that modify metadata on the KSQL server by adding, changing, or deleting streams and tables.
+    Imperative verbs that define metadata on the KSQL server by adding, changing, or deleting streams and tables.
 Data Definition Language statements modify metadata only and don't operate on data.
 You can use these statements with declarative DML statements.

-    define metadata for you

     The DDL statements include: